| |

 met the same fate as the prophets of Baal.)
 This is a pretty solid response on

+the part of the people, and it bears noting.
 And in the same mode of demonstration of power, now that the prophets of

 Baal are dead, Eliyahu prays and brings about the rain, thus fulfilling his